mirelaminkova/src-component-galaxy/README.md

 Any members of the workspace's Collaborative Organisation (CO) will be able to authenticate using the authentication mechanism of their institution (Single Sign-On).

-Galaxy is configured such that members of the CO that are in the SRAM workspace admin group (`src_ws_admin`) will be Galaxy administrators.
+Galaxy is configured such that members of the CO that are in the SRAM workspace admin group (`src_co_admin`) will be Galaxy administrators.
 Other users are normal users.

 ### ResearchCloud parameters